 Travel is now more accessible and hassle-free than ever before – thanks to the consumer-friendly travel websites and travel apps.
 Here are a few awesome statistics that’ll make you ponder the idea of building your own travel website and travel application.

 When you are creating a travel website or application, keep your eyes open.
-Research on what is trending, to get an insight about what your target market (the travel enthusiasts) is searching.
-And make sure you analyze the User Search behavior (by device used) in the Travel industry as they differ for website and mobile app users.
+Research on what is trending, to get an insight about what your target market (the travel enthusiasts) is searching for.
+And make sure you analyze the User Search behavior (by the device used) in the Travel industry as they differ for the website and mobile app users.

-Analyze user search pattern and interest, to decide the apt travel website and app features for MVP that are popular and in-demand.
+Analyze user search patterns and interests, to decide the apt travel website and app features for MVP that are popular and in-demand.

 Keep an eye on competitor travel apps and websites.
-Research and read reports on what are working and what is not.
+Research and read reports on what is working and what is not.

 But remember, is of no use cloning a successful product.
 Find out the ‘good to have’ features the popular product is missing and build your own MVP for travel.